Haruomi Hosono: Biography

 He was one of the first producers to recognize the appeal of video game sounds and music.
 YMO's self-titled debut in 1978 contained substantial video game sounds and after YMO disbanded an early project was an album simply titled Video Game Music containing mixed and edited Namco arcade game music and sounds.
 Video Game Music was released in 1984 as an early example of a chiptune record and the first video game music album.
 That same year, he also produced the theme song for Hayao Miyazaki's popular anime film Nausicaä of the Valley of the Wind, "Kaze no Tani no Naushika", with vocals by actress-singer Narumi Yasuda.
 In the late 80s and early 90s, the influence of world music on his music deepened, and he worked with international singers and musicians such as Amina Annabi.

 He has produced a number of short-term band projects as a band member.
 His first post-YMO band was Friends of Earth.
 As with most of his projects he combines musical styles he's interested in.
 F.O.E. seemed to be a combination of funk and techno, and included a collaboration with James Brown and Maceo Parker for a remake of the song "Sex Machine".
 Another notable band project was 1995's Love, Peace & Trance.
 Members were Mimori Yusa ("Love"), Miyako Koda ("Peace"), Haruomi Hosono ("&") and Mishio Ogawa ("Trance").

 In the 1990s he started the Daisyworld label to release a wide range of experimental artists from Japan and the rest of the world.
 Hosono collaborated on many of the releases, such as World Standard, a trip into Americana; HAT, a supergroup (the acronym stands for Hosono, Atom Heart, Tetsu Inoue), and "Quiet Logic", by Mixmaster Morris and Jonah Sharp.
-The Orb also paid tribute with a series of remixes including the notorious "Hope You Choke on Your Whalemeat".
+The Orb also paid tribute with a series of remixes including the notorious "Hope You Choke on Your Whalemeat" remix of "Nanga Def".